-Thanks to its distinctive taste, it has remained a culinary staple to this day.
-But thyme is also fast gaining a reputation for its medicinal qualities too, such as its ability to help treat acne and high blood pressure.
+Thanks to its distinctive taste, thyme has remained a culinary staple to this day.
+But thyme also boasts a slew of helpful medicinal qualities.

 If you’re tired of buying and trying over-the-counter acne medication with no good results, you may be in luck.
-Thyme is known for its antibacterial properties and might have a future as an acne-fighting ingredient.
+Thyme is known for its antibacterial properties, and it might have a future as an acne-fighting ingredient.